 It's my job to sort through all the travel-industry superlatives and "top ten" lists.
 Readers naturally want to know the Best, but it's just as important to know the Worst.
 With that in mind, I've pulled together a round robin of my candid opinions on the best and worst European destinations.
 Here goes:

 Let's start with the British Isles and its dullest corner, southern Scotland.
 It's so boring that the Romans decided to block it off with Hadrian's Wall.
-But don't skip Hadrian's Wall; it covers history buffs like me with goose bumps (or goose pimples, as the English say).
+But don't skip Hadrian's Wall; it covers history buffs like me with goose bumps (or goose pimples, as the Brits say).